 Chicago - You'll come for the pizza and stay for the beautiful downtown, the history and the unmatched culture Chicago offers.
 An original American industrial staple, Chicago is the lone big city that technically sits in the American heartland - and you'll feel the camaraderie.

-Denver - The new legislation on marijuana aside, Denver is utter gorgeous and fantastic.
+Denver - The new legislation on marijuana aside, Denver is utterly gorgeous and fantastic.
 A winter wonderland where you can ski in the morning and play golf in the afternoon, Denver is a city full of great food, hip new restaurants, craft beer and, yes, legal weed.
 Don't forget your camera, however, as the views in and around Denver match anything you'll see in any city in the world.

 Seattle - Perhaps no city is like Seattle, which sits in the northwest corner of the country, nearly constantly pounded by overcast and rain, yet so undeniably cool that no one cares.
 Seattle is beautiful, clean and forward-thinking.
 Great beer, some of the hottest up and coming chefs in America and absolutely stunning vistas await you.